DominicHulsey/keepr/Readme.md

 For example I may really like game art and thus I would be a user who creates a vault named ***Sweet Game Art*** I will then start saving the `keeps` I like into this vault.

-The server you are using is a dotnet server with SqlServer and Entity Framework Identity.
+The server you are using is a dotnet server with MySqlServer and Dapper.
 The user auth routes have already been created but you will be in charge of actually creating a user login/register form.

 ### Step 1 -  Where is the output?